 Sometime in the 1950s Tektronix was looking for a better way to cushion products for shipping.
 Someone came up with the idea of using actual popped popcorn.
 We don't know for which products and for how long they did this.
 We believe they used hot-air popped corn from a local vendor in Beaverton.
 This excerpt is from John Kobbe's story on Oscilloscope Patents.

 The way the story goes, the popcorn was in large bags hung from the ceiling in the shipping department.
-A woman was filling the box with popcorn when out came a dead rat.
+A woman was filling a box with popcorn when out came a dead rat.
 After composing herself and being frustrated with the situation, she pickup up the "evidence" and marched over to Howard's desk but found him gone.
 She left the rat along with a note that said something to the effect of "fix this situation or find me a different job".

 The end of the story is US Patent 3188264 for "loose fill packing material", filed on December 21, 1962 and issued on June 8, 1965 To Robert E. Holden, assigned to Tektronix.
 Now you know the whole story and who is credited with inventing packing popcorn.
 This photo of Robert is from the 1970 Photo Album.

 Click on the image to view the PDF of the patent.